tolitius/mount/README.md

 Another, a more manual way, would be to do it via an excellent [robert hooke](https://github.com/technomancy/robert-hooke/).
 Example applications live in `test`, so does the [utility](test/clj/tapp/utils/logging.clj#L42) that adds logging to all the mount's lifecycle functions on start in [dev.clj](https://github.com/tolitius/mount/blob/75d7cdc610ce38623d4d3aea1da3170d1c9a3b4b/dev/dev.clj#L21).

+## Exception Handling

+One way to handle exceptions on start/stop would be to simply wrap start/stop functions in `try/catch`.

+Another way would be to use a custom [mount-up](https://github.com/tolitius/mount-up/blob/master/README.md#wrapping) wrapper.

 ## Clojure Version

 Since mount [supports both](doc/clojurescript.md#managing-state-in-clojurescript) Clojure and ClojureScript, it relies on [Reader Conditionals](http://clojure.org/reader#The%20Reader--Reader%20Conditionals) that were introduced in `Clojure 1.7`. mount's code is not precompiled (i.e. AOT) and distributed in `.cljc` sources, hence it currently requires `Clojure 1.7` and above.